Heloise: Exchange with Abelard

 The primary correspondence existing today consists of seven letters (numbered Epistolae 2–8 in Latin volumes, since the Historia Calamitatum precedes them as Epistola 1).
 Four of the letters (Epistolae 2–5) are known as the 'Personal Letters', and contain personal correspondence.
 The remaining three (Epistolae 6–8) are known as the 'Letters of Direction'.
 An earlier set of 113 letters discovered much more recently (in the early 1970s) is vouched to also belong to Abelard and Heloise by historian and Abelard scholar Constant Mews.

 Correspondence began between the two former lovers after the events described in the last section.
 Héloïse responded, both on the behalf of the Paraclete and herself.
 In letters which followed, Héloïse expressed dismay at problems that Abelard faced, but scolded him for years of silence following the attack, since Abelard was still wed to Héloïse.

 Thus began a correspondence both passionate and erudite.
 Héloïse encouraged Abelard in his philosophical work, and he dedicated his profession of faith to her.
 He then recommended her to turn her attention toward Jesus Christ who is the source of true love, and to consecrate herself fully from then on to her religious vocation.

 At this point the tenor of the letters changes.
 In the 'Letters of Direction', Héloïse writes the fifth letter, declaring that she will no longer write of the hurt that Abelard has caused her.
 The sixth is a long letter by Abelard in response to Héloïse's first question in the fifth letter about the origin of nuns.
 In the long final, seventh letter, Abelard provides a rule for the nuns at the Oratory of the Paraclete, again as requested by Héloïse at the outset of the fifth letter.

-The Problemata Heloissae (Héloïse's Problems) is a letter from Héloïse to Abélard containing 42 questions about difficult passages in scripture, interspersed with Abelard's answers to the questions, probably written at the time when she was abbess at the Paraclete.
+The Problemata Heloissae (Héloïse's Problems) is a letter from Héloïse to Abelard containing 42 questions about difficult passages in scripture, interspersed with Abelard's answers to the questions, probably written at the time when she was abbess at the Paraclete.